Gregorian calendar: Preparation

 Lilius's work was expanded upon by Christopher Clavius in a closely argued, 800-page volume.
 He would later defend his and Lilius's work against detractors.
 Clavius's opinion was that the correction should take place in one move, and it was this advice that prevailed with Gregory.

 The second component consisted of an approximation that would provide an accurate yet simple, rule-based calendar.
 Lilius's formula was a 10-day correction to revert the drift since the Council of Nicaea, and the imposition of a leap day in only 97 years in 400 rather than in 1 year in 4.
 The proposed rule was that "years divisible by 100 would be leap years only if they were divisible by 400 as well".

 The 19-year cycle used for the lunar calendar required revision because the astronomical new moon was, at the time of the reform, four days before the calculated new moon.
-It was to be corrected by one day every 300 or 400 years (8 times in 2500 years) along with corrections for the years that are no longer leap years (i.e. 1700, 1800, 1900, 2100, etc.) In fact, a new method for computing the date of Easter was introduced.
+It was to be corrected by one day every 300 or 400 years (8 times in 2,500 years) along with corrections for the years that were no longer leap years (i.e. 1700, 1800, 1900, 2100, etc.) In fact, a new method for computing the date of Easter was introduced.
 The method proposed by Lilius was revised somewhat in the final reform.

 When the new calendar was put in use, the error accumulated in the 13 centuries since the Council of Nicaea was corrected by a deletion of 10 days.
 The Julian calendar day Thursday, 4 October 1582 was followed by the first day of the Gregorian calendar, Friday, 15 October 1582 (the cycle of weekdays was not affected).

 First printed Gregorian calendar

-A month after having decreed the reform, the pope (with a brief of 3 April 1582) granted to one Antoni Lilio the exclusive right to publish the calendar for a period of ten years.
+A month after decreeing the reform, the pope (with a brief of 3 April 1582) granted to one Antoni Lilio the exclusive right to publish the calendar for a period of ten years.
 The Lunario Novo secondo la nuova riforma was printed by Vincenzo Accolti, one of the first calendars printed in Rome after the reform, notes at the bottom that it was signed with papal authorization and by Lilio (Con licentia delli Superiori... et permissu Ant(onii) Lilij).
 The papal brief was revoked on 20 September 1582, because Antonio Lilio proved unable to keep up with the demand for copies.